zhengqu-x/IPALM/IPALM/readme.txt

 =========

-This class implements the method IPALM_Katyusha, in our paper.
+This class implements the method IPALM_Katyusha for problem composed with linear operator, in our paper.